 Outing: It got me out of the house

 According to Anxiety and Depression Association of America, physical activity releases endorphins which helps reduce stress and be happier.
 I couldn't bear the thought of going to a gym.
 That was lonely and depressing, so I would often go swing dancing or play Let's Dance with friends, both of which not only game me a workout, but also made me laugh, a lot.
 The activity also got my brain fluids flowing too so I often found myself coming up with some great ideas later!
 The only reason this isn’t on the top of my list is that at the time, I didn’t usually have the health and energy to keep up with it.
 It usually left me feeling quite physically exhausted, so much so that it would cause me extreme dizziness and muscle weakness.

-So we found a way to play games, dance, and laugh during a typical Defense Ninjas' self-defense class.
-We do a HIIT or Zumba workout at the beginning of class as part of warm-up and play 1-2 group games that get us sweating, laughing, and also learning self-defense.
-Yes, we play games that enhance our self-defense techniques, winning two prices with one hit - ensuring no birds are harmed in the process ;)
+So we have incorporated games, dance, and workouts in our online Self-Defense classes.
+You will do a warm-up exercise, or technique drill that get us sweating, laughing, and also learning self-defense.
+Yes, we also play games that enhance our self-defense techniques, winning two bird with one stone - ensuring no birds are harmed in the process ;)

 1. Self Help: Books & Podcasts

 The moment we've all been waiting for!
 Reading is the winner that takes it all.

 Reading helped me the most.
 I read a lot of books from the Self-Help sections especially those written by entrepreneurs.
 I also listened to podcasts about the journey of entrepreneurs: How I Build This by NPR and The Science of Happiness by UC Berkeley.
 These self-help books and podcasts did three things for me:

 Taught me soft skills to be successful as a person.

 Gave me tools to manage my emotional roller coasters.